siddharthX6174/Flask-Banking-App/README.md

 - Models specify explicit table names (e.g., `users`) to avoid reserved-name conflicts.
 - For production deployments and schema changes, use a migration tool like Alembic/Flask-Migrate.

-## Contributing
-PRs and issues are welcome.
-Please avoid committing secrets and large binary files.

-## License
 MIT (add your own LICENSE file if needed)

 ---